kiora22/financial_chatbot/README.md

 A financial assistant chatbot prototype that utilizes Retrieval-Augmented Generation (RAG) to deliver context-aware responses.
 The system acts as a business support assistant with a financial perspective, enabling users to query financial data, receive contextual insights, and modify financial budgets in real time.

+Note that this is a hobby project intended to understand the use of retrieval augmented generation paradigms in LLM deployments and is for educational purposes.

 ## Project Overview

 This prototype prioritizes simplicity and rapid development, using: